PixarAnimationStudios/chook/README.md

 The `log_level` config setting defines the level when the server starts up, and log messages of that level or lower will be written to the log.

+The logger is generally available via `Chook.logger`.
+If you want to log an exeption with its backtrace, you can use `Chook.log_exception exception` to get the Exception class, message, and backtrace in the log.

+However, for logging from inside handlers, read on...

 #### Logging from handlers

 **Internal handlers**